naveedausaf/flowmazondotnet/flowmazonbackend/README.md

 You can also add optional sources of configuration data such as Azure App Configuration.

-For actual sources of configuration data in each environment of this app, see top-level README for the solution.
+For actual sources of configuration data in a particular (local or non-local) environment of this app, see environment definition in project wiki.

 ### Required Configuration Keys